Asking Good Questions

 Try it yourself and see.
 Experimentation is a great way to learn, and you'll save a lot of time by just trying things out.
 Don't be afraid of your computer!

 This isn't a question, and it provides absolutely no context or information.
-Depending on the moods of the people that are around, you may even find yourself ignored.
+Depending on the mood of the people that are around, you may even find yourself ignored.
 Don't be offended by this - just try again with a better question.

 We will absolutely not help you with hacking, pirating, or any other illegal activity.
 A question like this is likely to be followed up with a ban if the person asking it doesn't back down quickly.